Python syntax highlighted Markdown doctest.

 run_and_pytest() in the file

-pytest_options are passed as a list of strings as shown below.
+Pass pytest_options as a list of strings as shown below.

-- To read the Markdown file from the standard input stream.
+To read the Markdown file from the standard input stream.
+Use

 --doctest-modulesto test the sessions.

-- An empty code block is given the role
+An empty code block gets given the role

 del-code.
 It is not tested.

-- Use special TEXT values FIRST, SECOND, LAST for
+Use special TEXT values FIRST, SECOND, LAST for the command line options

 --teardownsince they only match one block.